lkwr/wirebox/README.md

 2. Create a new branch for your feature or bugfix.
 3. Submit a pull request.

-We use prettier to format the code, so please make sure to run `bun run format` before committing.
+We use [Biome](https://biomejs.dev) to format and lint the code, so please make sure to run `bun run check` before committing.

 ## 📄 License